JETSCAPE/X-SCAPE/README.md

 ```

 This shell script will clone the latest version of MUSIC to external_packages folder.
-It also setup the enviroment variables for MUSIC to run.
+It also setup the environment variables for MUSIC to run.
 Specifically, MUSIC
 needs the folder path for the EOS tables.
-Please make sure the enviroment
+Please make sure the environment
 variable HYDROPROGRAMPATH to be set to the path for MUSIC code package.

 When compiling MUSIC with JETSCAPE, please turn on the MUSIC support option